langchain-ai/agentevals/README.md

 For tracking experiments over time, you can log evaluator results to [LangSmith](https://smith.langchain.com/), a platform for building production-grade LLM applications that includes tracing, evaluation, and experimentation tools.

-LangSmith currently offers two ways to run evals.
+LangSmith currently offers two ways to run evals: a [pytest](https://docs.smith.langchain.com/evaluation/how_to_guides/pytest) (Python) or [Vitest/Jest](https://docs.smith.langchain.com/evaluation/how_to_guides/vitest_jest) integration and the `evaluate` function.
 We'll give a quick example of how to run evals using both.

 ### Pytest or Vitest/Jest

-First, follow [these instructions](https://docs.smith.langchain.com/evaluation/how_to_guides/pytest) to set up LangSmith's pytest runner, setting appropriate environment variables:
+First, follow [these instructions](https://docs.smith.langchain.com/evaluation/how_to_guides/pytest) to set up LangSmith's pytest runner, or these to set up [Vitest or Jest](https://docs.smith.langchain.com/evaluation/how_to_guides/vitest_jest), setting appropriate environment variables:

 ```bash
 export LANGSMITH_API_KEY="your_langsmith_api_key"